James0937/SU22-Database-Course-Project/doc/ER-Diagram.md

 ### Surrounding Information

 This entity contains additional information about each district, such as avaliable restaurants or hospitals in the district.
+We plan to JOIN it with the main table ON same neighborhood name to link these information.

 ## Relational Schema:
 Home (